Snowflake

 EXTERNAL_OAUTH_ANY_ROLE_MODEfor Snowflake security integration: Alter Security IntegrationALTER SECURITY INTEGRATION snowflake_imp SET EXTERNAL_OAUTH_ANY_ROLE_MODE = 'ENABLE';

-Under Databases in the Add Data Source dialog, select Snowflake.
+- In the Add Data dialog, select Snowflake.

 General